reggiemcdonald/new-neural-net-number-reader/README.md

 ## New Neural Net Number Reader
 #### A neural net for reading handwritten numbers built using nothing more than the Java Standard Libraries.

 This is my second attempt at a neural network for reading handwritten numbers, built without the use of ML libraries.
+This network is significantly more performant and accurate than my first implementation.
 If you would like to see my first attempt (which uses a 3rd party linear algebra library) [see here](https://github.com/reggiemcdonald/neural-net-number-reader).

 ### What is it?
 This is an artificial neural network that is taught using the [MNIST Dataset](http://yann.lecun.com/exdb/mnist/) to read handwritten numbers.
 For example - given an image such as: